 - The Resenter: Not unreasonably, she intensely dislikes her other-dimensional counterpart for being so much better and happier than she is, along with being Happily Married to her version of Heather's dead girlfriend.
 It gets so bad she falls victim to the Dragon of the Moon and, under its influence, tries to kill her.

 - Scaled Up: Was only able to turn into a dragon once but she made it count.
 Of course, said scaling was because of the Dragon of the Moon, and had Heather not died, it would've taken over her again.

 - Stalker with a Test Tube: To Quasar.
 Her Coming-Out Story revolved around her realizing that she had only ever used sex and romance as a means to an end, rather than an end in itself.

 - Stripperiffic: Most of her outfits before the Guardians tended to show off a lot of skin.
 Her uniforms in the team are more conservative than her usual wardrobe.

-- Trauma Conga Line: The entire second half of the second volume, and The Thanos Imperative are one for her.
-She gets saved from being the chew-tow of an Eldritch Abomination by her girlfriend, and then scarcely a few weeks later her girlfriend is apparently killed by a mad god.
+- Trauma Conga Line: The entire second half of the second volume of Guardians, and The Thanos Imperative are one for her.
+She gets saved from being the chew-toy of an Eldritch Abomination by her girlfriend, and then scarcely a few weeks later her girlfriend is apparently killed by a mad god.
 A few months later, she finds out said girlfriend is alive, but by the time she gets to her, Phyla's been killed for real by Thanos.
 Then the war with the Cancerverse also manages to kill her father as well.